Proving the existence of localized patterns and saddle node bifurcations in 1D activator-inhibitor type models: Saddle-Node Bifurcations : zeros of F

 \subsection{Bounds for Saddle Nodes}

 In this section, we compute the bounds of Theorem \ref{th: radii polynomial saddle} in order to prove existence and uniqueness of zeros to \eqref{eq:saddle_node_map}.
 As a result, we obtain a rigorous enclosure of a saddle node bifurcation to \eqref{eq : gen_model}.
 We will begin with the $\mathcal{Y}_0$ bound.
-This can be done by combining the approach in Section 6 of \cite{unbounded_domain_cadiot} to treat a scalar PDE with an extra equation and that of Section 4.1 of \cite{gs_cadiot_blanco} where a system of PDEs was considered. \begin{lemma} Let $\mathcal{Y}_0 >0$ be such that { } Then $\|\mathbb{A}\mathbb{F}(\overline{\mathbf{x}})\|_{H_1} \leq \mathcal{Y}_0.$ \end{lemma} \begin{proof} Following similar to steps to those from Lemma \ref{lem : bound Y_0}, we have { } Following the same steps as Lemma \ref{lem : bound Y_0} but on the larger system with more components will yield the result. \end{proof} Next, we compute the $\mathcal{Z}_2$ bound.
+This can be done by combining the approach in Section 6 of \citep{unbounded_domain_cadiot} to treat a scalar PDE with an extra equation and that of Section 4.1 of \citep{gs_cadiot_blanco} where a system of PDEs was considered.
+The estimate for $\mathcal{Y}_0$ is similar to that of Lemma \ref{lem : bound Y_0}.
+Indeed, we introduce the projection operator, and take care of the extra equation to perform the estimate. \begin{lemma} Let $\mathcal{Y}_0 >0$ be such that { } Then $\|\mathbb{A}\mathbb{F}(\overline{\mathbf{x}})\|_{H_1} \leq \mathcal{Y}_0.$ \end{lemma} \begin{proof} Following similar to steps to those from Lemma \ref{lem : bound Y_0}, we have { } Following the same steps as Lemma \ref{lem : bound Y_0} but on the larger system with more components will yield the result. \end{proof} Next, we compute the $\mathcal{Z}_2$ bound.
 Due to the presence of the extra equation, the computation of $\mathcal{Z}_2$ changes significantly.
 We summarize the results in the following lemma. \begin{lemma} Let

 { } Additionally, we introduce the non-negative function $\mathcal{Z}_{2,2}: [0,\infty) \to (0,\infty)$ for and the non-negative constants $\mathcal{Z}_{2,j} > 0$ for $j = 1,3,4,5$ as

 Finally, we let $\mathcal{Z}_2(r): [0,\infty) \to (0,\infty)$ be a non-negative function defined as